Baron von Steuben and Well Regulated American Volley Fire

 Baron von Steuben’s Legacy

 For many years, Americans in many towns celebrated “Von Steuben Day” in mid-September (the baron was born on 17 Sep).
-The holiday was big especially among German Americans, and had a “Oktoberfest” feel.
+The holiday was big especially among German Americans, and had an “Oktoberfest” feel.
 It’s still celebrated in New York, Philadelphia, and Chicago (although they skipped 2020, for COVID isolation).

 Many Americans have short attention spans and even shorter memories.
 Most of those ogling Miss German America during a Von Steuben Day parade neither know nor much care about what von Steuben did for us.
 Fewer still understand how “well regulated” became part of our constitutional lexicon, or what it really means.